rse/componentjs-tracing/README.md

 * **proxyfwd, F:** Host and port of forwarding proxy (eg when you are behind a corporate proxy)
 * **config=&lt;cfg&gt;:** Adds the specified section of the ini file to overwrite defaults

+##Building the PEG grammar
+If you want to make any changes to the PEG grammar, that is used to parse the constraints, then you first have to have a look at the [grammar.peg](docu/grammar.peg).
+After having changed the file as desired run the grunt task 'grammar' by simply executing this line in your bash/cmd.

+	grunt grammar

 ##Limitations

 The ComponentJS Tracing Monitor can only be used with [Google Chrome](http://www.google.com/chrome/‎).
 Why do we have these limitations?
 Because we use Chrome specific functionalities.
 * Inspecting the stacktrace is necessary for the [tracing plug-in](assets/plugins#componentjs-plug-ins)